mapehe/ohut/README.md

 ## Security

-Since `ohut` gives a remote user write access to your device, security is a major priority.
-This section gives a brief overview of the security scheme.
-You are encouraged to point out any potential pitfalls by opening up an issue.
+All `ohut` traffic is end-to-end encrypted and cryptographically signed.
+This section details the encryption scheme.

-We assume the existence of a reliable channel for the users to share their public keys with each other.
+We assume the existence of a reliable external channel for the users to share their public keys with each other.
 After the keys are shared, an encrypted `ohut` patch is of the following form:

 ```